MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 Several studies have identified impairment in the serotonin pathway in fibromyalgia patients, which is also a significant effect of the MTHFR polymorphism.

-Serotonin is central to chronic pain disorders as it both inhibits and promotes pain perception by different physiological mechanisms.
+Serotonin is central to chronic pain disorders as it both inhibits and promotes pain perception15 by different physiological mechanisms.
 Studies of antidepressant administration in animal models of pain have shown the role of monoamines in pain modulation.

-Methylfolate acts as an important regulator of cofactors involved in the synthesis of neurotransmitters, including serotonin.
+Methylfolate acts as an important regulator of cofactors16 involved in the synthesis of neurotransmitters, including serotonin.
 It is also required for the conversion of homocysteine to methionine, an amino acid that is converted to s-adenyl-methionine (SAMe).
 SAMe then serves as the methyl donor for all three monoamines serotonin, norepinephrine, and dopamine.

 As an indirect regulator of serotonin, methylfolate supplementation has already been successfully used in the management of treatment-resistant depression.